zzjjjiang/python-starter/Git/readme.md

 - Stage, commit and push your branch `(dev-{initials}-fav-color)` to GitHub
 - Create a PR, wait for instructor to review and comment

 ### Ex 7.
-Favorite Color
+DeDupe Favorite Color
-`app2.py` prints a list of the favorite colors from the team, however there are duplicates in the list.
+`app2.py` prints a list of the favorite colors from the team, however there are duplicate colors in the list.
 Modify `app2.py` to remove duplicates from the list.
 - Make sure you are on the `dev` branch (`git branch`)
 - Get the latest code for the `dev` branch from the MOL repo
 - Create a branch off of the `dev` branch using the following schema: `dev-{your initials}-fix-list`